 It’s important that you ask for quotes from multiple installers so you have options to choose from based on your budget and preferences.

 That being said, we have a network of pre-vetted CEC-accredited installers that you can use.
-We trust them with installations to our own home, so we’re confident they’ll do a fine job with yours.
-If you need it, we can get you 3 FREE quotes from them right away.
+We trust them with installations in our own homes, so we’re confident they’ll do a fine job with yours.

 3. If you can, don’t settle for the cheapest ones.